wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 Function instances are wrapped in containers, and they are configured with a maximum amount of runtime memory.
 Scheduling decisions are also made with regard to the memory requirement, and function instances with more memory will be allocated more processor cycles.
+OpenWhisk also implements a keep-alive policy that keeps the container instance warm in the memory for a few milliseconds after the function completes, after which the container will be swapped out to the disk (paused) to reduce memory consumption, or terminated (the paper did not mention in what situations these decisions are made).
+This is to reduce cold starts, as future requests that use the same-type container can immediately be fulfilled by the warm container, rather than starting a new one.